kalkih/mini-graph-card/README.md

       type: module
   ```

-Else, if you prefer the visual editor, use the menu to add the resource:
+If you're using the visual editor:

-1. Make sure, Advanced Mode is enabled in your user profile (click on your user name to get there)
+1. Make sure Advanced Mode is enabled in your user profile (click on your user name to get there)
 2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
 Hit orange (+) icon
 3. Enter URL `/local/mini-graph-card-bundle.js` and select type "JavaScript Module".
 4. Restart Home Assistant.

 ## Updating

-**If you have a version older than v0.0.8 installed, please delete the current files and follow the installation instructions again.**
+**If you have a version older than v0.0.8 installed, please delete the current file and follow the install instructions again.**

-1. Find your `mini-graph-card-bundle.js` file in `config/www` or wherever you ended up storing it.
+1. Find your `mini-graph-card-bundle.js` file in `config/www` or wherever you stored it.

 2. Replace the local file with the latest one attached in the [latest release](https://github.com/kalkih/mini-graph-card/releases/latest).

-3. Add the new version number to the end of the cards reference url in your `ui-lovelace.yaml` like below:
+3. Add the new version number to the end of the card's reference URL in your `ui-lovelace.yaml`:

   ```yaml
   resources: